 Xiao Alvin Yang

-Alvin is a PhD candidate in Political and Economic Science at Universität Kassel, Germany.
+Xiao Alvin Yang is currently a doctoral candidate in political and economic science at Universität Kassel, Germany.
 His dissertation examines the emerging Chinese international relations (IR) theories, global political economy and the Belt and Road Initiative.
-Moreover, it aims to develop a new theory to shed light on the current (changing?) global order where there are on-going tensions around globalization, regional integration and the resurgence of nationalism.
+Moreover, it aims to develop a new theory to shed light on the current (changing?) global order where there are on-going tensions among globalization, regional integration and the resurgence of nationalism.

 His recent work on global order, “Theorizing the BRICS: Does the BRICS Challenge the Current Global Order?” has been published in Xing Li’s edited book, The International Political Economy of BRICS (Routledge 2019).
 His articles on emerging Chinese IR theories and the Belt and Road Initiative have appeared in several journals both in English and Chinese, such as the Journal of China and International Relations, Journal of Chinese Political Science, The International Journal, The Journal of Chinese Governance, The Journal of China and International Relations, World Economics and Politics (Chinese), and The Journal of International Relations).